Spain Student Visa

 Visa, entry, and TIE mapping

-We sequence the consulate visa, entry, the student work allowance, and the TIE card so the path is visible before filing starts.
+We sequence the consulate visa, entry, work-rights position, and the TIE card so the path is visible before filing starts.

 Studies-to-work handoff coordination